VA FileMan V. 22.2 Programmer Manual Banner

 Attribute Dictionary: Other Field Definition Nodes

-Every field must have a zero node.
-All other nodes describing a field are presented below, but none are mandatory.
-Each subscript listed is at least the third level - that is, the global reference appears in the following format: ^DD(File#,Field#,Subscript).
+Every field must have a Zero node.
+All other nodes describing a field are presented in Table 116, but none are mandatory.
+Each subscript listed is at least the third level.
+The global reference appears in the following format:

 Subscript Definition